Maldeo Rathore

-Rao Maldeo Rathore (5 December 1511 – 7 November 1562) was a king of the Marwar from the Rathore dynasty, who ruled the kingdom of Marwar in present day state of Rajasthan.
-Maldeo ascended the throne in 1531 CE, inheriting a small ancestral principality of Rathore's but after a long period of military actions against his neighbours, Maldeo swept significant territories which included parts of present day Rajasthan, Haryana, Uttar Pradesh, Gujarat and Sindh.
+Rao Maldeo Rathore (5 December 1511 – 7 November 1562) was a king of the Rathore dynasty, who ruled the kingdom of Marwar in present day state of Rajasthan.
+Maldeo ascended the throne in 1532, inheriting a small ancestral principality of Rathores but after a long period of military actions against his neighbours, Maldeo captured significant territories which included parts of present day Rajasthan, Haryana, Uttar Pradesh, Gujarat and Sindh.
 He refused to ally with either the Sur Empire or the Mughal Empire.

 Maldeo's credential as a ruler were praised by several Persian chronicles of the time like Tabaaq-i-Akbari and Tarik-i-Ferishta composed by Nizammuddin and Ferishta who both acknowledged him as the most powerful monarch in Hindustan.

 Early life

-Maldeo was born on 5 December 1511 as the eldest son of Rao Ganga, the Rathore ruler of Marwar.
-His mother, Rani Padma Kumari, was a princess from the Deora Chauhan kingdom of Sirohi.
-By the time he ascended the throne in 1531, Maldeo already enjoyed the reputation of being an intrepid warrior.
-Traditional and popular accounts list him amongst the most important rulers that Marwar has known.
+Maldeo was born on 5 December 1511 to Rao Ganga and Rani Padma Kumari.
+In 1532, he started his reign.

 Maldeo had supported his father in several campaigns.
 At an early age he defeated the rebels of Sojat and humbled Rao Veeram Dev of Merta by defeating him in battle.
 Maldeo later led a 4,000 strong army and helped Rana Sanga in the siege of Bayana on February 1527 and a month later at Khanwa.
 He personally led the charge on the left wing of the Mughal army and after the Rajput confederacy's defeat, he carried the wounded and unconscious Rana out of the battlefield.
 In 1529 the Rathore rebel Shekha and Khanzada Daulat Khan of Nagaur attacked Jodhpur, however Rao Ganga and Maldeo defeated this army and killed Shekha.

 After Maldeo's participations in campaigns with his father and Rana Sanga and establishing his credential as a future monarch, he got overambitious and probably killed his father Ganga while he was drinking opium, by pushing him from the balcony.
 This is confirmed by Muhnot Nainsi in his chronicles.
 Later writers asserts that Ganga's fall was an accidental one due to opium effect without giving any conclusive evidence to save Maldeo from charge of Patricide.